learn-co-students/dsc-mod-4-project-online-ds-ft-051319/README.md

 I highly recommend purchasing real estate in the Atlanta zipcodes of 30317, 30030, 30341, 30087, and 30319 which correspond to the areas of Kirkwood, Decatur, Chamblee, Rockbridge, and Brookhaven, respectively.
 Based on the modeling work, I have concluded that if an investment firm were to buy a house of mean value in each of these zip codes, you would most likely see a minimum 2-year return on investment of 7-21%, a maximum 2-year ROI of 27-48%, and an average 2-year ROI of 18-34%.
 That's pretty good.

 <img src='ATL_top_five.png' width=80% class="center">

+For your convenience, here is a link to the [slideshow presentation](Atlanta_Housing_Prices.pptx) of this project.